Operational Quantum Average-Case Distances

 \begin{exa} Let $\Lambda_U$ be a a unitary channel corresponding to a unitary $U$ on $\H_d$ and let $\Lambda_\mathrm{dep}$ be a depolarizing channel i.e. $\Lambda_{\mathrm{dep}}(\rho)=\tau_d$ for any $\rho$.
 Then we have $\dav^\ch\left(\Lambda_U,\Lambda_{\mathrm{dep}}\right) = \frac{1}{2}\sqrt{1-\frac{1}{d^2}}$. \end{exa} In related task \texttt{FixedUnitary} studied in \cite{QuantumAlghoritmicMeasurements}, one is asked to distinguish \emph{unknown} Haar-random unitary channel $\Lambda_U$ from $\Lambda_{\mathrm{dep}}$.
 Exponential query complexity lower bound incoherent protocols was shown in \cite{QuantumAlghoritmicMeasurements}.
 By repeating analogous reasoning as for states, we get that when $\Lambda_{U}$ is arbitrary but known, randomized, non-adaptive, and incoherent protocol, utilizing two realizations of approximate $4$-designs, gives constant bias in success probability of discrimination of $\Lambda_U$ from $\Lambda_{\mathrm{dep}}$ using just a single query.

 \textit{Application 3: Strong complexity of quantum states and unitaries. } The above o examples have interesting consequences for the notion of a strong state and unitary complexity investigated in \cite{ComplexityGrowthModels}.
 There, the authors defined complexity $C_\Delta$ of $N$-qubit pure state $\psi$ (resp. unitary circuit $\Lambda_U$) as the number of elementary gates needed to construct a circuit necessary to implement a \emph{two-outcome} measurement discriminating between $\psi$ (resp. depolarizing channel $\Lambda_{\mathrm{dep}}$) with success probability $p_{\mathrm{succ}}=\frac{1}{2}+\Delta$.
-Our results imply that if the requirement of two-outcome measurement is relaxed, then measurements realizable with circuit depths $r=\mathrm{poly}(N)$ can succeed in these discrimination tasks with a constant bias $\Delta_\ast$ \emph{for all} states $\psi$ and unitary channels $\Lambda_U$.
-This renders the so-defined notion of complexity trivial - all states and unitaries will have complexity $C_\Delta\leq\mathrm{poly}(N)$, unless bias $\delta$ satisfies $\Delta>\Delta_\ast$.
+Our results imply that if the requirement of two-outcome measurement is relaxed, then measurements\, realizable\,\, with\,\, circuit\, depths\,\, $r=\mathrm{poly}(N)$